 Chanel got her start in fashion by working as a milliner.
 She quickly realized that stage performing wasn’t for her, so she decided to focus on her fashion career instead.
 Did you know that Chanel was the first woman to have a perfume named after her?
 Before she became famous for couture clothing, Chanel started out selling hats in her millinery shop.

 Tom Ford is a top fashion designer who has also dabbled in art history, acting, and architecture.
 But then he had an epiphany moment during an internship with Chloe: “I realized that fashion was the right balance between art and commerce, and that was it,” he said.
 In 2005 Ford started his clothing line, and the man hasn’t looked back since.

 Who would have guessed that designing beautiful bags and training to become a mime artist go hand-in-hand?
 Prada achieved this before she became world-renowned.
-Even though Prada has had no professional training, her brand is one of the most mainstream globally.
+Even though Prada has had no fashion designers backgrounds, her brand is one of the most mainstream globally.
 After the label did well, she launched Miu Miu in the early 90s.
 (We’re guessing that was a nickname).

 Life after college can be overwhelming, but it's also full of opportunities.
 Here are the most important lessons Levo has learned so far.

 Discover essential tips for going on vacation alone, ensuring a safe and enjoyable solo vacation adventure for female travelers.

 If you're considering a move, these 10 questions to ask new employer can help you determine if the role is right for you.